hyperse-io/paypal-node-sdk/README.md

 This is a part of the next major PayPal SDK.
 It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Checkout APIs which includes [Orders V2](https://developer.paypal.com/docs/api/orders/v2/) and [Payments V2](https://developer.paypal.com/docs/api/payments/v2/).

 Please refer to the [PayPal Checkout Integration Guide](https://developer.paypal.com/docs/checkout/) for more information.
-Also refer to [Setup your SDK](https://developer.paypal.com/docs/checkout/reference/server-integration/setup-sdk/) for additional information about setting up the SDK's.

 ## Usage